What's On This Summer

 Regent's Park Open Air Theatre

-Regents Park | All Summer
+Regent's Park | All Summer

-A Midsummer Night's Dream, runs through the eagerly awaited return of CATS, and closes with Anansi the Spider, alongside live music and special events throughout.
+Theatre under the open sky returns to one of London's most beautiful Royal Parks this summer.
+The season opens with A Midsummer Night's Dream, runs through the eagerly awaited return of CATS, and closes with Anansi the Spider, alongside live music and special events throughout.
 A magical, alfresco way to spend a London evening.

 All Points East

-Victoria Park | 21st - 30th August
+Victoria Park | 21 – 30 August

 East London's biggest festival returns to Victoria Park across six headline days this summer.
 Jorja Smith and Tems open the weekend, Lorde and Tyler, The Creator headline back-to-back nights, and Twenty One Pilots close out the festival, alongside Outbreak Fest's heavier lineup featuring Deftones, IDLES, Amyl and the Sniffers and Interpol.
 A vibrant addition to any London summer visit, with free community programming running alongside the main stages throughout the week.

-Changing the Guard
+The Changing Of The Guard

 Buckingham Palace | Mondays, Wednesdays & Fridays, 11am